Delta flight makes emergency landing after engine cone comes loose

 MORRISVILLE, N.C. — A Delta Air Lines jet had to make an emergency landing Monday after a cone that protects part of one of the engines came loose and was rattling around inside the engine housing.
 Passengers said smoke filled the cabin.

 It happened on Delta Flight 1425, an MD-88 from Atlanta to Baltimore with 148 passengers on board.
-It had to divert to Raleigh-Durham International Airport "out of an abundance of caution," according to a Delta statement to the Associated Press.
+It had to divert to Raleigh-Durham International Airport,

 Video posted to social media from passenger Logan Webb shows the cone -- which you often see spinning around in the center of the engine -- bouncing around inside the engine housing in front of the fan.
 You could also see the area the cone normally protects as it was bright orange from the friction it was generating.